GLOSSARY

 Peyronie's Disease

+Peyronie’s Disease results from scar tissue that develops in one of the deep layers of the penis.
+It presents normal lengthening of the penis as it enlarges during an erection.
 The result is a bend at the site of the scar.
 Depending on where the scar is located, the penis can bend up, down, left or right.
 Besides making intercourse difficult or unpleasant, Peyronie’s Disease can also result in a shorter penis or one that is too soft or angled for satisfactory sexual activity.

 Prostate

 A gland in men, the size and shape of a walnut in puberty, that surrounds the urethra at the base of the bladder.
 It controls release of urine from the bladder and the flow of semen and prevents the two from mixing.
-Its only known function is for reproduction.

 Prostate Cancer